Brooklyn Nine-Nine season 6: Cancellation and renewal

-On May 10, 2018, it was announced that Fox had cancelled Brooklyn Nine-Nine.
+On May 10, 2018, it was announced that Fox had canceled Brooklyn Nine-Nine.
 Following the announcement, other networks including Netflix, Hulu, and TBS expressed interest in picking up the series for a sixth season.
-However, it was later announced that all three networks declined to pick up the series.
-A hashtag supporting the renewal of the series also became the number one trend on Twitter.
+However, it was subsequently reported that all three networks had declined to pick up the series.
+A hashtag supporting the renewal of the series also became the number-one trend on Twitter.

-On May 11, 2018, the day after the announcement of its cancellation, NBC officially picked up the series for a 13-episode sixth season.
+On May 11, 2018, the day after the announcement of its cancellation, NBC officially picked up the series for a thirteen-episode sixth season.
 An NBC executive stated about the series, "Ever since we sold this show to Fox I've regretted letting it get away, and it's high time it came back to its rightful home."
-On September 7, 2018, NBC ordered five additional episodes for the season, increasing the episode total to 18.
+On September 7, 2018, NBC ordered five additional episodes for the season, increasing the episode total to eighteen.

 Casting

 All current main cast members returned for the sixth season.
 On October 3, 2018 Chelsea Peretti announced that she would depart the series during the sixth season.
 Her final scene was filmed in the first full week of November 2018.
 Peretti's final episode as a main cast member was the fourth episode, entitled "Four Movements"; she returned to the series as a guest star in the fifteenth episode, "Return of the King."